How-A-Low-Budget-Song-Is-Made.png

 Genre is basically a category of art, music or literature that is characterized by a unique sound, form or technicality.

-How Many Types Of Genres Are There In Music?
+Types Of Genres In Music

 Music has a vast list of Genres which extends to over 1300 different types.
 Some of the most common and most heard genres are listed below: